Interesting Facts, Figures, And Highlights Of Houston, TX

 Temperature: 9 °F to 106 °F (-12 °c to 41 °c

 League City Budget: $4.8 Billion (the year 2019)

-Houston is the fourth most populous city in the United States.
-Houston was the first capital of Texas, where the first national bank was founded and the Galveston Daily News was the first Texas newspaper.
-Houston is big and really big with an estimated (as of 2017) population of 2,312,717 At least 145 languages are spoken by city residents.
+Houston, TX is the fourth most populous city in the United States.
+This city was the first capital of Texas, where the first national bank was founded and the Galveston Daily News was the first Texas newspaper.
+Houston, TX is big and really big with an estimated (as of 2017) population of 2,312,717 At least 145 languages are spoken by city residents.

 Houston also famous and well-known about his historical building and places, here are some historical and best places in Houston which you must have to know about it and visit it.

 The Holocaust is also known as the Shoah.
 The Holocaust Museum Houston is dedicated to remembering the 6 million Jews and other innocent victims of the Holocaust and reverence the legacy of the survivors.
 The museum features the Bearing Witness: A Community Remembers show, which focuses on the stories of Holocaust survivors living in the Houston metropolitan area as well as a 1942 World War II railcar of the type used to carry millions of Jews to their deaths.

 The Museum is located at 5401 Caroline St. at the corner of Calumet and Caroline Streets in Houston’s Museum District.
 This museum exhibit is not recommended for children under the age of 10 years old.